This low carb honey mustard sauce requires just three ingredients, and is the perfect blend of flavors. Keto and sugar free recipe.

 But I recently tested two sugar free honey products – with very mixed results!

 The second honey substitute was Honey Tree.
-I picked mine up from Walmart – current price according to their site is $2.38, but if you really want to you can buy it from Amazon for $6.22!
+I picked mine up from Walmart – current price according to their site is $2.38, but if you really want to you can buy a three-pack from Amazon for $22!
 My main reservation with this product is that it is sweetened with maltitol and sorbitol.
 Which, not including sugar alcohols, comes out at 2g net carbs per tablespoon.
 Maltitol AND double the carbs of Nature’s Hollow?
 HOWEVER.
 It is good.
 REALLY good.
 It has the right taste and the perfect gloopy, thick texture with an amazing mouth-feel.

 My best conclusion is that it probably depends what you want the honey for.
 If you want to drizzle it over low carb pancakes or waffles and aren’t opposed to maltitol – then no question, go with the Honey Tree.
 But, if you want a more natural product, and you’re mixing it into a sauce or dressing, then I think you’ll get the honey flavor and sweetness from Nature’s Hollow that you want, with fewer carbs.